aflorio2/chireal-site/about/index.md

   tooltip: About our research group
 ---

-# {% include icon.html icon="fa-solid fa-info-circle" %}About QIReal
+# {% include icon.html icon="fa-solid fa-info-circle" %}About QuIReal

-QIReal (Quantum Information and Real-time evolution in field theories) is a theoretical physics research group specializing in the out-of-equilibrium dynamics of quantum and classical fields.
+QuIReal (Quantum Information and Real-time evolution in field theories) is a theoretical physics research group specializing in the out-of-equilibrium dynamics of quantum and classical fields.

 {% include section.html %}